Marchev-Science/summer-school-2021/Pavel_Nikolov/readme.md

-In [this directory](https://github.com/Marchev-Science/summer-school-2021/tree/main/Pavel_Nikolov) you could find the files from the Evolutionary algorithms workshop
+In [this directory](https://github.com/Marchev-Science/summer-school-2021/tree/main/Pavel_Nikolov) you could find the file and the [explanation](hyperparam.md) from the Evolutionary algorithms workshop